Wonder Project J: Development and release

 Wonder Project J was developed by Almanic Corporation, which also developed E.V.O.: Search for Eden, in conjunction with Mint and Omnibus Promotion.
 Takashi Yoneda served as the project's director, as well as designer and writer.
 Hiroki Fujimoto also served as producer.
-Yoneda recalled on his personal website that he had a difficult time understanding the concept of communicating with a character via a point and click interface, however he succeeded in realizing the game due to cooperation with late anime director Umanosuke Iida.
-Yoneda stated he used both Sekai Meisaku Gekijō and works from Toei Animation as models for world building.
+Yoneda recalled on his personal website that he had a hard time understanding the concept of communicating with a character via a point and click interface, however he succeeded in realizing the game due to cooperation with anime director Umanosuke Iida.
+Yoneda said he used both Sekai Meisaku Gekijō and works from Toei Animation as models for world building.
 Yoneda has since regarded the title as "the most thoughtful and deep work" for him.
-Japanese animator Toshihiro Kawamoto also worked as artist for the game and also illustrated the cover art.
+Japanese animator Toshihiro Kawamoto also worked as an artist for the game and illustrated the cover art.

 Wonder Project J was first released for the Super Famicom by Enix in Japan on 4 December 1994.
 An official strategy guide was also released in Japan by Enix.
-Because the game was never published outside Japan, a fan translation was released in 2001.
+Since the game was never published outside Japan, a fan translation was released in 2001.